paulbutcher/ScalaMock/new_homepage_src/_posts/2014-10-23-scalamock-3-2-released.md

 ---

 - improved reporting of unsatisfied expectations (fix for #72)
-- updated, extended and reorganized documentation (created User guide)
+- updated, extended and reorganized documentation (created the User Guide and Quick Start)
 - improved support for sharing mocks and expectations by different test cases
 - expectations can be set in Suite scope (fix for #25 and #35)
 - fixed two bugs in scalamock-specs2-support: